FEMALE BOOK CHARACTER COSTUMES

 #3: Anne Shirley from The Anne of Green Gables Book Series

 Young or old, you can try Anne’s different looks depending on her age.
-And, with several adaptations over the years, there are so many costumes to choose from!
+And, with several adaptations, there are so many costumes to choose from!
+It’s a classic costume and a fun choice.

 #4 Emily Byrd Starr from Emily of New Moon

-While not as familiar as Anne Shirley, it would be fun to dress up as another fabulous L.M.
-Montgomery heroine.
+While not as familiar as Anne Shirley, dressing up as another fabulous L.M.
+Montgomery heroine would be fun.
+It would be a cute costume, for sure.

 #5: Eowyn from Lord of the Rings